PyConPL/Book/2015/presentations/import_deep_dive/text.md

 C++ or Rust, will do.)
 Anyway, how are extension modules loaded?

-An extension is a shared library – a DLL on Windows, a `.so` file on Unixoid systems.
+An extension is a shared library, such as a DLL on Windows or a `.so` file on Linux.
 It exports one function called `PyInit_<modulename>`.

 When the shared library file is found (using `PathFinder` as normal), an ExtensionFileLoader is created to handle the loading.